Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/call/get-a-call.md

 # Get a call

-This example shows you how to get details on a call
+This example demonstrates how to get details on a call.

 Replace the following placeholder value in the sample code: